 Did you know that you can easily set up notifications for the data that is being shared with you by your loved one?

-When it comes to health and wellness features of the Apple ecosystem, Health data sharing is probably one of the best features that was introduced to the iOS on your iPhone with iOS 15 and above.
+When it comes to the health and wellness features of the Apple ecosystem, Health data sharing is probably one of the best features that was introduced to the iOS on your iPhone (iOS 15+) and iPad (iPadOS 17+.)

-Apple gives users the ability to easily share their health data with family, friends, and caregivers on devices using iOS15+ and watchOS 8+.
+Apple allows users to easily share their health data with family, friends, and caregivers on iPhones, iPads, and Apple Watches using iOS and iPad OS 15+ and watchOS 8+.

-Very simply put, this health tracking feature provides you the ability to keep an eye on the health trends and reports of your loved ones.
+Simply put, this health tracking feature allows you to keep an eye on the health trends and reports of your loved ones.